diogoabnunes/PRI-Project/ExamStudyGuide.md

      - P = #(relevant items retrieved)/#(retrieved items) = P(relevant|retrieved)
    - Recall (R): Fraction of relevant documents that are retrieved:
      - R = #(relevant items retrieved)/#(relevant items) = P(retrieved|relevant)
-   - Interpolated Precision: At a certain recall level r, is defined as the highests precision found for any recall level r' >= r:
+   - Interpolated Precision: At a certain recall level r, is defined as the highest precision found for any recall level r' >= r:
      - pinterp(r) = max p(r'), so that r'>=r.

 2. What is precision at k, R-precision?